mattztech/spring-cloud-config-demo/docs/source/process/encryption.rst

 environment.
 The following assumes asymmetric encryption.
 For more details see the `Spring Cloud Config docs <http://cloud.spring.io/spring-cloud-static/spring-cloud-config/1.4.2.RELEASE/single/spring-cloud-config.html>`_

+.. important:: Prerequisites: to use the encryption and decryption features you need the full-strength JCE installed in your
+          JVM (it’s not there by default).
+You can download the "Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files" from Oracle, and follow instructions for installation (essentially replace the 2 policy files in the JRE lib/security directory with the ones that you downloaded).

 Enabling and using encryption
 =============================